With BSG learning graphic design from home has never been easier

 5. Adverts, Publications, Photography and Visual Identity

-These objectives cover a range of influences from international inspirations across Graphic Design and uses common designs found in magazines, adverts, print and photography and visual branding.
-To learn how to create a brand identity such as portfolio, images, adverts and similar graphics.
+These objectives cover a range of influences from international inspirations across graphic design and uses common designs found in magazines, adverts, print and photography and visual branding.
+Here you learn how to create and develop a brand identity such as portfolio, images, adverts and similar graphics.
+You create a brand that reflects your vision as a designer which can be applied to all aspects of your professional self.

 - Evaluate or adjust the appearance of objects, or selections, using various tools.